 How many of our delegates can we have in a training group?

-Through conducting many workshops over the last 10 years I’ve found that 12 is the perfect sized group.
+Through conducting many workshops over the last 25 years, I’ve found that 12 is the perfect sized group.
 Why?
 Because the attendees can easily be divided into groups of 2,3 and 4 for group work and activities.
-This also allows for lots of participation and for interaction.
+This also allows for lots of participation and interaction.
 Attendees open up and ideas flow when the group is smaller and less intimidating, which means your delegates will benefit from greater individual interaction with our qualified trainers.

 What time does a full day training session start?

-Courses usually start at 9am and run until 4.30pm or 5pm.
-I like to give delegates a mid morning and afternoon tea break and a break for lunch.
-Sometimes delegates like to cut their lunch break from an hour to half an hour to finish earlier, especially on a Friday, without sacrificing on the quality of their training experience.
+Courses usually start at 9 AM and run until 4:30 PM or 5 PM.
+I like to give delegates a mid-morning and afternoon tea break and a break for lunch.
+Sometimes delegates want to cut their lunch break from an hour to half an hour to finish earlier, especially on a Friday, without sacrificing the quality of their training experience.